-The goal of the Well Watch Project is to develop a greater understanding and awareness of groundwater science and to develop an appreciation for the importance of groundwater to our region.
+The goal of the WWP is to develop a greater understanding and awareness of groundwater science and to develop an appreciation for the importance of groundwater to our region.
 We also aim to teach students the importance of field methods and getting their hands on the technical equipment to learn scientific methods.

 The WWP gives students the opportunity to apply scientific and engineering practices while exploring crosscutting concepts and disciplinary core ideas!

 Get your students started today!
 Pairs well with Caring for Our Watersheds and the Poudre Learning Center's field experiences.
 Contact Ivonne Morales at firstname.lastname@example.org to learn more.

 We work with teachers every step of the way!
 Teachers are extremely overloaded with normal school activities.
 This is why we work so closely with teachers.
 The success of this opportunity depends on our assistance and support to teachers.

 Presentations, training, equipment and other teacher and student resources are provided.
 Professional develop opportunities are also available!
 Contact us today to get started.